DTJF/cmakefbc/ReadMe.md

 Package cmakefbc
 ================

-This is package cmakefbc, an extension for the build system CMake to support the FreeBASIC programming language.
+This is package cmakefbc, an extension for the build management system CMake to support the FreeBASIC (FB) programming language.
+If installed in CMake, it

+- checks for the FB compiler and its version,
+- tests the compiler,
+- declares internal CMake language variables (CMAKE_Fbc_...),
+- declares a macro to scan dependencies in FreeBASIC source code, and
+- declares a function to pre-compile FB source to C source.

 Installation